boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/bar-chart.md

 ![Numeric field settings menu](/static/assets/embedded/visualizing-data/visualization-widgets/images/bar-chart/settings-menu.png)

-#### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.

 #### Changing the aggregation type

 You can change the aggregation type of the measure section from the settings menu as shown in the following screenshot.
 Refer to [this section](/embedded-bi/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details.